ethanwhite/moore-ddd/supplement.md

 own, overcome the lack of individuals with the necessary skills and ability to think about data-intensive research.
 To overcome these limitations we need to train scientists at all levels in the tools and approaches needed for tackling data-intensive problems.
-This extends from scientists working only with the data they personally collect (because it is now possible for a single individual to collect far more data than most scientists know how to work with), to those that performing large integrated analyses of multiple large datasets.

-The problem with most scientific training initiatives is that they are isolated enterprises funded for a brief period of time by a single grant.
+Most scientific training initiatives are isolated enterprises funded for a brief period of time by a single grant.
 As a result they do not benefit from the collaborative experience of large numbers of educators and they fail to build the momentum, reputation, and communities, that would allow them to have the broadest impact.
-To avoid these issues in the education component of my NSF CAREER award I have teamed up with Software Carpentry and the Mozilla Science Lab to put our resources to work as part of a broader collaboration.
+To avoid these issues I have teamed up with Software Carpentry and the Mozilla Science Lab to work as part of a broader collaboration.
 While data science skills have a lot of overlap with software development skills, there are also major aspects of data science approaches that are not covered in the current Software Carpentry curriculum.
 I am part of a group that is in early stages of developing a Data Carpentry curriculum that focuses on tools and approaches related to data.
-This project is just at its beginning and I would use support from this award to help build both beginner and advanced curriculums and teaching this material in both 2-3 day workshops and university courses.
+I would use support from this award to help build both beginner and advanced curriculums and teaching this material in both 2-3 day workshops and university courses.

 As part of these efforts I will also develop approaches for on-boarding scientists into open source collaboration by having students in my courses